rrogerc/smr_scheduler/README.md

 A form response indicating which month onward the changes will effect when someone submits a form

+Simplify the spreadsheet creation
-Upload the created excel sheet on google drive instead of just creating it in the repo.
+- Upload the created excel sheet on google drive instead of just creating it in the repo?
+- Email it to the president?

 Calendar integration, so people can subscribe on their calendar app to see only their scheduled time slots.
 Also allows people to check the schedule from their phone.